-When you think of shopping at Costco, you might picture endless aisles of over-sized condiments, giant boxes of diapers and trunk-sized packages of toilet paper — not exactly a place you’d go to do all of your grocery shopping.
-But Costco isn’t just a place to buy household items in bulk, as the big box retailer has a huge selection of fresh food items, too.
+When you think of shopping at Costco, you might picture endless aisles of over-sized condiments, giant boxes of diapers and trunk-sized packages of toilet paper — not exactly a place you’d imagine doing all of your grocery shopping.
+But Costco isn’t just a place to buy household items in bulk.
+In fact, the big-box retailer has a huge selection of fresh food items, too.

-As shoppers prepare to feed the masses this Thanksgiving, Costco truly is “one-stop shopping” for everything you need to serve a complete holiday meal.
-From prepped fresh veggies to pre-cooked turkey to extra seating for guests, shopping at Costco for your Thanksgiving meal will save you a ton of hassle.
-Here are 15 ways to save time and pay less by hosting a Costco Thanksgiving.
+As shoppers gear up to feed the masses this Thanksgiving, Costco truly is “one-stop shopping” for everything you need to serve a complete holiday meal.
+From prepped fresh veggies, to pre-cooked turkey, to extra seating for guests, shopping at Costco for your Thanksgiving meal will save you a ton of hassle.
+Here are ways to save time and pay less by hosting a Costco Thanksgiving.

 In addition to fresh ingredients for cooking, Costco also has an enormous frozen food section that features dozens of pre-cooked appetizers.
 This way, you can quickly put together some hot bites to keep your guests satiated while you’re busy preparing the main dishes.
-You can go with something classic, like Hebrew National franks in a blanket, or something non-traditional, like chicken and vegetable pot stickers.
-If you’ve got foodies in the family, Costco also has miniature crab cakes, quiche assortments and coconut shrimp with chili sauce that will impress them.
+You can go with something classic, like Hebrew National franks in a blanket, or something non-traditional, like chicken and cilantro mini wontons.
+If you’ve got foodies in the family, Costco also has cheese pierogis, jumbo crab cakes and Italian style meatballs that will impress them.

 Membership Benefits: Your Costco Card Is More Valuable Than Ever — Here’s Why

 Pick up some artisanal cheeses from Costco and create a cheese plate for another quick and impressive way to feed a large group.
 Costco sells cheese individually or by the collection, which is an easy way to go if you aren’t sure which cheeses to choose.
-For example, the Sid Wainer & Son global cheese collection feeds 26 people and showcases 5 different cheeses from around the world.
-Costco also sells Carr’s Table Water crackers, mixed nuts and fresh fruit to complete the presentation.
+For example, the Sid Wainer & Son global cheese collection feeds 26 people and showcases 5 different kinds of cheese from around the world.
+Costco also sells Dare celebration cracker variety packs, mixed nuts, fresh fruit and dried figs to complete the presentation.

 If you’re hosting a small group or you’re short on oven space or time, consider purchasing a fully cooked 4-pound turkey breast from Costco instead of a whole bird.
 Even if you plan on cooking a whole turkey, which Costco also sells, having an extra breast or two can ensure you have enough food for the day and plenty of leftovers for sandwiches later.
 You can shop even smarter with these Costco saving tips.

 Not everyone loves turkey, and there’s certainly no rule against serving a different kind of meat for Thanksgiving dinner.
-Costco has fully cooked honey hams, fresh whole duck (can you say turducken?), pork tenderloin and their famous roasted chickens, which are only $4.99 a piece.
+Costco has fully cooked honey hams, sous-vide marinated pork bell, filet mignon steak and its famous roasted chickens, which are only $4.99 a piece.
 Costco’s whole filet of wild sockeye salmon is also a popular choice, and cooks in a fraction of the time of some other meats.

 You don’t need to work up a sweat strong-arming a vat of mashed potatoes this year — let Costco do the work for you.
 Costco’s deli sells completely cooked and seasoned mashed potatoes ready for serving, complete with pats of butter on top just waiting to be melted.

-Costco also sells pre-cooked mashed sweet potato, which can be served plain, or you can grab some pecans and maple syrup for sweet potato casserole before you check out.
+Costco also sells pre-cooked mashed sweet potatoes, which can be served plain, or you can grab some pecans and maple syrup for sweet potato casserole before you check out.
+Organic maple syrup is another item that’s always cheaper at Costco.
 And if you really have your heart set on mashing those potatoes yourself, Costco sells giant bags of both russet and sweet potatoes you can peel, cook and smash all on your own.

-Adding bone broth to your stuffing, gravy and other side dishes will really step up your Thanksgiving meal game without adding any extra prep time to your day.
-In Costco’s refrigerated section you can find real beef bone broth from the Pressery, which is USDA-certified organic and slow simmered with turmeric.
+Adding bone broth to your stuffing, gravy and other side dishes will really step up your Thanksgiving meal game.
+Buy Rastelli Market fresh organic grass-fed beef bones and make your own broth that is out-of-this-world tasty.
 Costco also sells organic chicken stock in resealable cartons and big jars of organic Better Than Bouillon chicken base.

 Costco is always a good spot for great prices on alcohol, especially wine.
 Whether you want to serve red, white, port or something in between, Costco sells a variety of wines from around the world at great prices.
 Since the selection is always changing, buy a case before it’s out of stock.
 Alcohol is always a must-have item to stock up on at Costco.